metamorph-inc/cpython/Doc/using/cmdline.rst

    When a script is passed as first argument or the :option:`-c` option is used, enter interactive mode after executing the script or the command, even when :data:`sys.stdin` does not appear to be a terminal.
-The :envvar:`PYTHONSTARTUP` file is not read.
+The :envvar:`OMPYTHONSTARTUP` file is not read.

    This can be useful to inspect global variables or a stack trace when a script raises an exception.
-See also :envvar:`PYTHONINSPECT`.
+See also :envvar:`OMPYTHONINSPECT`.

 .. _using-on-optimizations: